floooh/sokol-samples/README.md

 ## Public Service Announcements

+- **05-Mar-2019**: the sokol-app samples (in the sapp directory) now come with optional debugging UIs implemented via the new Dear ImGui based debug-inspection headers, these are compiled as separate executables, so the executable-versions without UI are still as small as possible.

 - **19-Feb-2019**: a new sokol_app.h sample has been added to demonstrate the new SOKOL_NO_ENTRY feature (in which sokol_app.h doesn't hijack the main function):
 ```sapp/noentry-sapp.c```